Art, Tenacity, and YWeb: How Dani RAD is Building a Creative Future

 “It has been such an honor to work with Dani in both YWeb and YWeb 2.0, and to witness their growth between the cohorts.
 Dani—an eclectic artist and free thinker—brought passion and energy to the classroom.
 Their mural is a powerful reflection of YWeb’s first 10 years and the journey we continue to take through the program.
 It is an honor to have Dani’s mural hanging in the YWeb classroom,” says Ashley Moncrief, Director of Employment and Transit Services.

-Since, Dani has collaborated with Madison College and the Wisconsin Historical Society, and this summer, they’re back with YWCA Madison through Restore Art, a program blending restorative justice circles with community artmaking.
+Since, Dani RAD has collaborated with Madison College and the Wisconsin Historical Society, and this summer, they’re back with YWCA Madison through Restore Art, a program blending restorative justice circles with community artmaking.

-“I love working with teenagers,” Dani shares.
+“I love working with teenagers,” Dani RAD shares.
 “I want them to experience what I didn’t have—being around other artists, sharing space, and realizing what’s possible.”

 Art With Purpose

-Dani’s journey is a testament that every chapter matters, especially the hard ones.
+Dani RAD’s journey is a testament that every chapter matters, especially the hard ones.
 “Everything I’ve been through was for a reason,” they reflect.

-Today, Dani creates bold, vibrant airbrush pieces of portraits, memorial art, and cultural works that tell stories and spark emotion.
+Today, Dani RAD creates bold, vibrant airbrush pieces of portraits, memorial art, and cultural works that tell stories and spark emotion.
 Their logo, featuring themselves giving a thumbs-up, reflects their ongoing vision: “I want people to feel uplifted and motivated.
 Art is powerful.
 It’s an experience.”

-Looking ahead, Dani dreams of building space for artists who look like them—to be seen, supported, and celebrated.
+Looking ahead, Dani RAD dreams of building space for artists who look like them—to be seen, supported, and celebrated.
 “My purpose as an artist is to teach and be here for others.”

 To learn more about Dani RAD and support their work, visit their Linktree to connect with their social media accounts and website.